 Process Flows Provide Insight Into How Work Gets Done

 Process flows (or process diagrams) provide a visual overview or workflow diagram of all the tasks and relationships involved in a process.

 The goal of illustrating a process could be two-fold:

 Most processes tend to be fairly opaque with a lot of institutional or "tribal" knowledge moving things forward.
 If you work in an environment like this you probably hear a lot of comments that sound like this:

 But how do you explain these processes to new employees or to executives unfamiliar with all the details?

 This allows anyone outside of or unfamiliar with the process to follow the workflow step-by-step without a lot of expository explanation.

-It's one thing to show how a business process works currently, it's quite another to show how the process could work better in the future.
+It's one thing to show how a business process works currently; it's another to show how the process could work better in the future.

 This is the goal of process improvement—to improve the efficiency and accuracy of a process by reviewing its current state and finding ways of improving it.